buthaya/docpolarbert/README.md

 - **Self-attention with 2D Relative Positional Encoding in Polar Coordinates**: This allows the model to effectively process the layout of documents in a polar coordinate system, which is particularly useful for documents with complex layouts (invoices, financial documents, forms, etc.).
 - **No vision feature**: The model does not rely on visual features extracted from images, focusing solely on text and layout information.

+For more technical details, see the [DocPolarBERT paper on arXiv](https://arxiv.org/abs/2507.08606).

 ## Pre-trained Model

 | Name           | Huggingface Link                                                                                     |